 NASF’s committee structure enables state foresters to serve as subject-matter experts and influence national policies and partnerships.
-Learn more about the association’s five foundational committees below:
+Learn more about the association’s five standing committees below:

 Wildland Fire Committee

 Chair: George Geissler, Washington

 Oversees implementation of Cooperative Fire Programs and develops new policies and tools to allow for more effective and safe fire suppression and management.
 Email the NASF Wildland Fire Committee.